jonfk/jonfk.ca/_posts/2015-02-23-What-I-learned-from-Functional-Programming-Principles-by-Martin-Odersky.md

 on coursera by Prof. Martin Odersky.

-I originally took the class to get familiar with scala before tackling the more interesting class by Martin 'Principles of Reactive Programmin' which is about asynchronous computation and distributed computation.
+I originally took the class to get familiar with scala before tackling the more interesting class by Martin 'Principles of Reactive Programming' which is about asynchronous computation and distributed computation.
 I had already had an intro to functional programming through SML in the COMP302 class taught at McGill by the brilliant Prof. Brigitte Pientka.